MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

     });
 ```

+> [!NOTE]
-If enabled, the namespacing option only takes effect when dynamic payload construction is also enabled; otherwise, it has no effect.
+> The `EnablePayloadNamespace` option only takes effect when dynamic payload construction is also enabled; otherwise, it has no effect.

 ### The payload parameter